29 Best Trout Flies: Modern Flies Used By River Guides

 As a guide, one of the first things I do, when I get to the river, is to assess the conditions and then try to make an educated guess of what the best type of trout fly will be.

-All-day long I will try to determine what the fish are doing and feeding on and what the best trout flies are based on what I see.
+All-day long I will try to determine what the fish are doing and feeding on and what the best fly patterns are, based on what I see.

 Tying your own flies saves you money and lets you tie custom flies that will probably work better.
 If you are thinking about starting to tie your own flies, check out 5 Best Fly Tying Kits From Beginner to Advanced.